UoEOCom/Welcome_Email/README.md

 ##
 ### Key Computer Science Concepts
 Below are notes to help you review some key Computer Science concepts before you start your programme.
 This covers type safety, evaluation rules, and the style guides for the various languages.

+* #### Computing Fundamentals
+https://introcomputing.org/ This site from Stanford University's Introductory Course descibes the nature of computers and also provides a platform fo you to practice.
+https://composingprograms.com/  This site offers more text on covering the fundamental aspects of programming and computer science.

 * #### Style Guides
 There is a need to be consistent in the style you use when writing code.
 The consistent style ensures that your code is: